 1.10 The “Territory” shall mean the United States of America.

 1.11 The “IBC Practitioner’s Program Materials” (or Educational Materials) means that material that IBC, in its sole discretion, includes in the IBC Practitioner’s Program and provides to the Enrollee, under this Agreement during the Term.

 2.2 Membership Fee.
-The non-refundable membership fee shall be $520.00 and shall apply to all Enrollees who have successfully passed the Program’s final examination during this period in order to qualify as IBC Practitioners, members in good standing and, at their option, be listed on the IBC Website.
+The non-refundable membership fee shall apply to all Enrollees who have successfully passed the Program’s final examination during this period in order to qualify as IBC Practitioners, members in good standing and, at their option, be listed on the IBC Website.